pruthvibharadwaj93/arxiv-summarizer-chat/README.md

 - ranking.ipynb - Contains code for fetching paper data and using that to rank papers
 - rag.ipynb - Contains code for RAG based QuestionAnswering
 - email.ipynb - Contains code for setting up email recommendation

-## Next Steps

-- Include more parameters like Relevance, etc to finetune and personalise Ranking
-- Build a Chatbot to answer specific questions about the papers
-- Setup scripts for automating Email paper recommedation for different topics on a monthly basis
-- Build a Paper Recommendation website capable of understanding user's interests